cedalo/streamsheets-documentation/source/functions/streamsheet/getstep.rst

 Returns the current Streamsheet step.

 ..
 Note:: A Streamsheet step is increased only if the Streamsheet is processed, which is not necessarily the case on each
-            machine step.
+            App step.

-To get the steps for a machine refer to :ref:`getmachinestep` and to get the steps for Streamsheets which are repeatedly triggered by :ref:`execute` refer to :ref:`repeatindex`.
+To get the steps for an App refer to :ref:`getmachinestep` and to get the steps for Streamsheets which are repeatedly triggered by :ref:`execute` refer to :ref:`repeatindex`.

 **Syntax**